Modeling the Progenitor Stars of Observed IIP Supernovae: Effects of Stellar Parameters on Light Curves

 \subsection{Metallicity}

 Higher metallicity generally leads to higher opacity in the stellar envelope due to the increased presence of heavy elements.
-Opacity affects how radiation travels through the star's layers.
-The opacity can be higher in high-metallicity stars, leading to a more significant energy reservoir within the star.
-This can influence the energy transport and the rate at which energy is released during the explosion, affecting the overall luminosity and shape of the LC.
-High-metallicity stars typically have massive oxygen and silicon envelopes and an iron core.
-During the explosion, the interaction between the shockwave and the envelope can have different effects depending on metallicity.
-The interaction can lead to additional emission and absorption features in the LC.
+Opacity affects how radiation transports in the SN ejecta, affecting the overall luminosity and shape of the LC.
+High-metallicity stars typically produce thicker oxygen and silicon-burning shells.
+During the explosion, the interaction between the shockwave and these shells can lead to additional emission and absorption features in the LC.

-The higher metallicity model appears more like a broad peak compared to a plateau in low-metallicity models due to the loss of the hydrogen envelope (see Figure \ref{fig15:factors to light curve}-(c)).
-Furthermore, metallicity can affect nuclear burning and alter elemental yields, influencing the opacity and the LC.
+The higher metallicity model appears more like a broad peak compared to a plateau in low-metallicity models due to a strong mass loss of the hydrogen envelope (see Figure \ref{fig15:factors to light curve}-(c)).
+Furthermore, metallicity can also affect nuclear burning and alter elemental yields, affecting the LCs.